Racing and Gaming Conference at Saratoga

 Cancellation Policy

-Registered attendees who cancel 30 days or more before the conference are eligible for a 100% refund.
-Cancellation requests made 15-30 days before the conference are eligible for a 50% refund.
 NO REFUND of any type will be provided for cancellations received within one week of the conference.
 All cancellations must be made by the registered attendee in writing and emailed to info@racingandgamingsaratoga.com.

 THE RACING AND GAMING CONFERENCE AT SARATOGA SPONSORSHIPS

-Be a part of The Racing and Gaming Conference at Saratoga
+Be a part of the Racing and Gaming Conference at Saratoga

 BECOME A SPONSOR